 We didn’t pay extra to eat in specialty restaurants.
-We didn’t pay extra for drinks or espresso coffee.
-We didn’t get spa treatments, turn up for expensive wine tastings, have our photos taken by the ship’s photographer, go to lectures about tanzanite jewels and then buy them, or put Tag Heuer watches on our wrists.
-Nor did we participate in the art auction for tacky paintings (we walked out of a ridiculous session explaining the auction).
+We didn’t buy concession tickets for drinks and espresso coffee.
+We didn’t get spa treatments, turn up for expensive wine tastings, throw our money away in the casino, have our photos taken by the ship’s photographer, go to lectures about tanzanite jewels (buy! buy!), or put Tag Heuer watches on our wrists.
+Nor did we participate in an art auction for tacky paintings (we walked out of a ridiculous session early in the week, explaining the auction).

 We didn’t even bother with our allocated ‘free’ waiter-service restaurant.
 We started at the buffet restaurant and stayed there because the food was excellent and there was no waiting for waiters or food delivery.

-We were in a cheaper ‘Oceanview’ cabin* rather than a cabin with an outside balcony.
-But we had a good one.
-It was one of a handful in this cabin class that were as big as balcony cabins and had the ocean view on the wall rather than above the bedhead.
-We had extra seating, including a sofa, and we watched the scenery pass by in some comfort.
+We were in a cheaper ‘Oceanview’ cabin*, rather than a cabin with an outside balcony.
+But it was good – one of a handful in this cabin class that were as big as balcony cabins and had the ocean view on the wall rather than above the bedhead.
+There was extra seating, including a sofa, and we watched the scenery in some comfort.

 *I can’t bring myself to use the inflated cruise industry term, ‘stateroom’.
-A cabin is a cabin, even if it’s a flash one.
+A cabin is a cabin, even when it’s a flash one.

-Having no personal outside balcony was no problem to us – it wasn’t tropical lounging weather.
-There were plenty of other places we could get an outside view.
+Having no personal outside balcony was no problem to us – it wasn’t tropical lounging weather and there were plenty of other places we could get outside views.

-A potential downside of our cabin location was that it was well forward on the ship, which would have given maximum movement in rough weather.
+A potential downside of our cabin location was that it was well forward on the ship, so we would have been thrown around in rough weather.
 We took the risk and were rewarded with a millpond.

 Below are some of the mountains and glaciers included in a a video slideshow I’ve uploaded to YouTube – click here.